The transformer earthquake alerting model: A new versatile approach to earthquake early warning: Baseline methods

 \section{Baseline methods}

-We compare TEAM to two baseline methods, EPS and PLUM.
+We compare TEAM to two baseline methods, EPS and a PLUM-based approach.
 We do not compare to any deep learning baseline, because we are not aware of any published deep learning method for early warning that can actually be applied in real-time.
-For the EPS method we use a GMPE based on the functional form by Cua and Heaton \cite{cuaCharacterizingAverageProperties2009} and add a quadratic magnitude term as proposed by Meier \cite{meierHowGoodAre2017}.
+For the EPS method we use a GMPE based on the functional form by \citep{cuaCharacterizingAverageProperties2009} and add a quadratic magnitude term as proposed by \citep{meierHowGoodAre2017}.
 We make further minor adjustments to accommodate the wider range of magnitudes in our datasets.
 The functional form of the GMPE is:

 We write $M$ for magnitude, $R$ for epicentral distance, $\delta_S$ for the station bias, and $e$ for an error term.
 We use $m/s^2$ as unit for PGA and $km$ as unit for all length measurements.
 We use a pseudo-depth $H_d$, depending on the event depth and the dataset.
 This allows to model the stronger attenuation with distance for shallow events.
 For Italy we set $H_d = 5$~km for events shallower than 20~km and $H_d = 50$~km for all other events.
 For Japan we set $H_d = 5$~km for events shallower than 20~km, $H_d = 40$~km for events between 20~km and 200~km and set $H_d$ to the actual depth for all deeper events, to account for a few very deep events.
 We set $M_0 = 4$ for Italy and $M_0 = 6$ for Japan.